 If your child has been diagnosed with Autism Spectrum Disorder (ASD), one useful and effective treatment option is a targeted intervention program.
 In this type of program, children work on developing social, language, and cognitive skills through functional activities.
-These skills can be reinforced at home throughout the week as well as in school with help from teachers and paraeducators.
+These skills can be reinforced at home throughout the week as well as in school with help from teachers and educators.

-Early intervention is key for positive outcomes for children with ASD.
+Early intervention for autism is key for positive outcomes for children with ASD.
 Through a targeted intervention program, your child can learn the skills they need for independent living and forming strong relationships with others.

 Skills Children Learn in a Targeted Intervention Program

 At Ascend Autism, we use Applied Behavior Analysis in our targeted intervention program.
 Children who are in this program participate in at least 10 hours per week of therapy.
 Treatment programs typically incorporate a large amount of one-on-one time with a therapist or applied behavior analyst, but our targeted intervention program also utilizes activities like play to help children stay engaged and develop a variety of skills.

 The skills that children will learn in a targeted intervention program include:

 For children with ASD, it can be difficult to connect with others.
 People with autism might have difficulty picking up on nonverbal cues or forming friendships.
 During targeted intervention programs, children play with others and practice activities like imitation, taking turns, and sharing emotions with others through nonverbal autism cues like facial expressions.
 This can help them build up confidence in social situations.

 Communication and language skills can also be learned during a targeted intervention program.
 These might include learning how to use hand gestures to indicate what a child wants, how to follow directions, and how to interpret cues from others.